momentohq/public-dev-docs/docs/develop/api-reference/dictionary-collections.md

 ### DictionaryFetch

-Gets a dictionary item from a cache.
+Gets the dictionary from a cache.

 | Name            | Type   | Description                                   |
 | --------------- | ------ | --------------------------------------------- |